-The West Shore - Lake Pontchartrain, Louisiana Hurricane Protection Project is located in a portion of St. Charles Parish and St. John the Baptist Parish.
-The project begins at the Upper Guide Levee of the Bonnet Carre' Spillway and continues westward to the Hope Canal providing protection to the communities of Montz, LaPlace, Reserve, and Garyville.
-The US Army Corps of Engineers (USACE) and the Pontchartrain Levee District (PLD) are considering expanding the project to include St. James Parish and a portion of Ascension Parish.
-The project would continue westward from Hope Canal along Interstate 10 to the Marvin Braud Pump Station in the McElroy Swamp near Sorrento.
-This expanded project would also provide protection to the communities of Mount Airy, Gramercy, Lutcher, Grand Point, and Sorrento.
-Project Status:
+The West Shore - Lake Pontchartrain, Louisiana Hurricane Protection Project study area is located in a portion of St. Charles Parish, St. John the Baptist Parish, and St James Parish.
+The project begins at the Upper Guide Levee of the Bonnet Carre' Spillway and continues westward toward the Hope Canal providing protection to the communities of Montz, LaPlace, Reserve, Garyville, Mount Airy, Gramercy, Lutcher, Grand Point, Paulina, and Sorrento.
+Please see attached map.
+Status of Work:

 The work on the Feasibility Study Report is split evenly between the USACE and the PLD.
 The Feasibility Study has been advanced to a draft format stage.
-There are four alignments being reviewed; one that followed the wet-dry interface with the wetlands from the Upper Guide Levee to Hope Canal (Alignment A); one that followed the Interstate-10 route from the Upper Guide Levee to Hope Canal then turning south toward the Mississippi River (Alignment B); one that followed the petroleum pipeline right-of-way from the Upper Guide Levee to Hope Canal then turning south toward the Mississippi River (Alignment C); and one that followed the Interstate-10 route from the Upper Guide Levee to the Marvin Braud Pump Station in Ascension Parish (Alignment D).
-The current schedule to complete the Feasibility Study is June 2013.
-Funding Requirements for FY 2013:
+There are three alignments being reviewed; one that followed the wet-dry interface with the wetlands from the Upper Guide Levee to Hope Canal (Environmentally Preferred Alignment); one that followed the petroleum pipeline right-of-way from the Upper Guide Levee to Hope Canal then turning south toward the Mississippi River (Pipeline Avoidance and Storage Capacity Alignment); and one that followed the Interstate-10 route from the Upper Guide Levee to the Marvin Braud Pump Station in Ascension Parish (Locally Preferred Alignment).
+The Environmentally Preferred and Pipeline Avoidance and Storage Capacity Alignments are considering protection for the St James Parish communities via non-structural methods such as ring levees, property elevations, etc. The Locally Preferred Alignment is the only one that protects the entire study area and all critical infrastructure (including I-10, US Hwy 61, refineries, petrochemical plants, Port of South Louisiana, etc.) The current schedule will complete the Feasibility Study and have an approved Chief's Report in FY 2014.
+Funding Requirements for FY 2013/FY2014: